Ogo Bodhu Sundori (TV series)

-The story and dialogues have been penned by Mitali Bhattacharya along with Zama Habib and Sharmila Mukherjee respectively.
+The story and dialogues were penned by Mitali Bhattacharya along with Zama Habib and Sharmila Mukherjee respectively.
 The show premiered on Star Jalsha on television from 3 August 2009.
 The show ended on 5 December 2010.
 Later it was mistaken to be remade in Hindi as Sasural Genda Phool, while later, the makers confirmed that Sasural Genda Phool was an original series, and the Bengali and Hindi versions were written at the same time by the same makers and production house making both original shows.
 It was re-aired on Star Jalsha during lockdown period, due to the COVID-19 pandemic.